opensearch-project/project-website/_posts/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors.md

   }
 }
 ```

-The second step is to pack the binary vector into a byte format, a step needed for both indexing and searching.
-Other than that, working with binary vectors is just like using FP32 vectors.
+Binary vectors in OpenSearch use Hamming distance for indexing and search.

-The example below shows how we can index two documents with vector values of [0, 0, 0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1, 0, 0, 0] and [0, 0, 0, 0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 0, 1, 1].
+Next, pack the binary vector into a byte format for both indexing and searching.
+Other than that, using binary vectors is similar to working with FP32 vectors.
+In the following example, you'll index two documents with vector values of `[0, 0, 0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1, 0, 0, 0]` and `[0, 0, 0, 0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 0, 1, 1]`:

 ```json
 PUT _bulk